Is it Safe to Hitchhike in Vanuatu?

 Do People Hitchhike in Vanuatu?

-Yes, hitchhiking is relatively common in Vanuatu.
-From our experience, islands like Efate and Espiritu Santo are your best bets for catching rides.
-Both locals and fellow travellers are generally happy to pick up hitchhikers in their pick-up trucks/utes (so you're likely to be sitting out in the freshair at the back).
+Yes, hitchhiking is relatively common in Vanuatu, but only away from centres with public transport.
+Locals are generally happy to pick up hitchhikers in their pick-up trucks/utes (so you're likely to be sitting out in the fresh air at the back).

 On the other hand, traffic can be pretty light outside the main areas, so you might find yourself waiting longer than you'd expect.

-In Port Vila LINK#D017, there's an interesting twist.
-Since many vehicle owners make their living by transporting people and goods, what starts as hitchhiking often turns into catching informal public transport, meaning you'll likely need to pay for your ride.
-Check out Taking the Bus in Vanuatu: Bus Fares, Routes & More to learn more about how minibuses work.
+In Port Vila and around Efate LINK#D017, as well as Luganville LINK#D053, Lenakel LINK#D071 and Lakatoro LINK#D035, there's an interesting twist.
+Since many vehicle owners make their living by transporting people and goods, any intentions to hitchhike often turn into catching public transport, meaning you'll likely need to pay for your ride.
+Check out Taking the Bus in Vanuatu: Bus Fares, Routes & More and Taxis & Trucks in Vanuatu: Taxi Fares, How to Use & More LINK#T038 to learn more about how public transport works.

-This means covering longer distances can take considerably more time than you might initially plan for.
+Another thing to keep in mind is that covering longer distances can take considerably more time than you might initially plan for, due to the poor road conditions and the fact that you may need to catch multiple rides.
 Our advice?
 Build in extra time for your journeys and enjoy the unexpected conversations you'll have along the way.

 The Pros and Cons of Hitchhiking in Vanuatu